shubhachandra/gcp-py/README.md

-Thanks, Shubh!
-Here’s the updated Point 2, rewritten for clarity and integrated into the full structure:
+Certainly, Shubh!
+Here’s the updated Confluence page with the open question removed, and the answer integrated into Point 4 — including a clear explanation of the action taken: using a custom module to add service agents to the group profile.

 ⸻

-Clarification on Shared VPC Host Projects and IAM Bindings
+🧾 IAM Binding Strategy for Shared VPC Host Projects (Post Project Factory v4.2.2)

-Point 1:
-The statement “Shared VPC host projects have principals with access to all subnets” is outdated.
-	•	Starting from Project Factory version 4.2.2, this was addressed during the policy binding changes.
-	•	We no longer assign the compute.networkUser role at the host VPC level.
-	•	Instead, we provide subnet-level IAM access specifically for shared subnets, using Google Groups:
-	•	A group is created in each networking spoke repository.
-	•	Subnet-level IAM roles are assigned to these groups.
-	•	Service agents are automatically added to these groups by Project Factory v4.2.2+.

-Point 2:
-The statement “219 service projects have access to all subnets” is no longer true.
-	•	We now use four shared dedicated subnets located in:
-	•	us-central1, us-east1, us-east4, and us-south1.
-	•	These subnets are managed through Google-native groups, with subnet IAM roles defined in the networking repo.
-	•	When a new service project is created (e.g., hosting GKE or Composer):
-	•	It is assigned its own dedicated subnet from the predefined regional subnets.
-	•	The project’s service agent receives IAM binding only to that specific subnet, not to all subnets.

-Point 3:
-The statement “821 principals with compute.networkUser on host projects (acting as service project admins)” is outdated.
-	•	In the updated model, no principal receives compute.networkUser at the host project level.
-	•	IAM roles are applied only at the subnet level, via group-based bindings to maintain least privilege.

-Point 4:
-There are approximately 7,538 subnet-level compute.networkUser bindings, implemented via Google Group membership.
-	•	These groups have access only to shared subnets, not to application-specific dedicated subnets.
-	•	The key point for discussion is:
-“Why do service projects require access to shared subnets?”
-— which should be clearly documented and justified.
+📌 Overview

+This document outlines the updated IAM binding strategy applied to Shared VPC host and service projects starting from Project Factory version 4.2.2 and above.
+These changes address legacy access concerns, enforce least privilege, and introduce a Google-native group-based subnet access model.

 ⸻

-Let me know if you’d like this formatted as a formal comment, email, or attached to a review note.
+✅ Key Changes & Clarifications

+⸻

+1. Host Project Access — No More compute.networkUser at Host Level

+Previous Behavior:
+Shared VPC host projects had broad compute.networkUser bindings at the project level, granting access to all subnets.

+Current Behavior (Post v4.2.2):
+	•	We no longer assign compute.networkUser at the host VPC level.
+	•	Subnet-level IAM roles are used instead.
+	•	Google-native groups are created in each networking spoke repository and granted access to specific shared subnets.
+	•	During provisioning, Project Factory v4.2.2+ automatically adds the required service agents to these groups based on the project’s needs.

+⸻

+2. Subnet Access in Service Projects — Region-Specific and Strictly Scoped

+Previous Behavior:
+All shared subnets were passed using a common locals block, giving service projects access to all subnets by default.

+Current Behavior:
+	•	We now maintain four dedicated shared subnets in:
+	•	us-central1, us-east1, us-east4, and us-south1
+	•	Subnet IAM roles are defined in the networking repo, and mapped to Google-native groups.
+	•	Instead of using locals, we define dedicated variables per project in the provisioning code.
+	•	When a new service project is created (e.g., for GKE or Composer):
+	•	It uses a region-specific subnet, explicitly passed in code.
+	•	Only the assigned subnet’s IAM role is granted to the project’s service agent — not all subnets.

+⸻

+3. Deprecated Use of Host Project IAM Bindings for Principals

+Previous Behavior:
+About 821 principals were granted the compute.networkUser role on Shared VPC host projects, acting as de facto service project admins.

+Current Behavior:
+	•	This model has been deprecated.
+	•	No direct IAM bindings exist at the host project level.
+	•	IAM roles are applied only at the subnet level, via group-based bindings, enforcing better separation of duties and scope.

+⸻

+4. Subnet-Level IAM Bindings — Group-Based (~7,538 Bindings)
+	•	We currently maintain approximately 7,538 subnet-level compute.networkUser IAM bindings.
+	•	These are enforced using Google-native groups, with each group mapped to a specific shared subnet.
+	•	These groups are:
+	•	Populated with required service agents during project provisioning.
+	•	Scoped only to shared subnets, not application-specific or dedicated subnets.

+Implementation Detail:
+To support this model, we have implemented a custom Terraform module that:
+	•	Detects active service APIs in the project (e.g., Composer, Dataflow, Dataproc, Serverless VPC).
+	•	Identifies the corresponding Google-managed service agents.
+	•	Automatically adds those service agents to the appropriate group profile that has subnet-level IAM permissions.

+This ensures that:
+	•	Only required service agents have access to specific subnets.
+	•	Access is tightly scoped to subnet boundaries.
+	•	IAM policies remain minimal, secure, and audit-friendly.

+⸻

+📌 References
+	•	Project Factory v4.2.2 Release Notes (Insert link)
+	•	Networking IAM Configuration Template
+	•	Subnet Allocation Policy
+	•	GKE/Composer Onboarding Guide

+⸻

+Let me know if you want this version exported to PDF, Markdown, or Word, or formatted in Confluence Storage Format for direct import.